-Can Botox be used for treating anorectal diseases?
+Can Botulinum toxin A be used for treating anorectal diseases?

 Yes!
-Botox has been used to treat anal fissures for years.
-Injecting Botox into the anal muscles can temporarily relax the internal anal sphincter, reducing spasms and pain levels to allow the fissure to properly heal.
+Botulinum toxin A has been used to treat anal fissures for years.
+Injecting Botulinum toxin A into the anal muscles can temporarily relax the internal anal sphincter, reducing spasms and pain levels to allow the fissure to properly heal.

 Most patients experience at least some amount of pain relief after being treated with Botox.
 The success rate for an anal fissure healing following an injection is 70 percent.
 Some injections might need to be repeated, especially in patients with functional anorectal pain.

 There is no special preparation needed before the injection procedure.
 However, patients are encouraged to have a bowel movement and to carry out their normal hygiene routine before coming into the procedure room.
 The entire procedure only takes a few minutes, and no anesthetic is needed.

 You will be asked to lie on your left side on the exam table.
 The area around your anus will be cleaned with an alcohol spray.
 Dr. Shu will then give 6-8 injections of Botulinum toxin A into your sphincter muscle with a hair-thin needle.
 While the injection sensation may be slightly uncomfortable, the process is extremely quick.